-Dating to the district's period of significance, the Sunshine Mile is comprised of historic-age resources that generally abut Broadway Boulevard to the north and south, between Country Club Road and Euclid Avenue; border Tucson Boulevard .16 miles north and .59 miles south, and extends .2 miles north on the west side of Country Club Road.
-The district boundaries reflect the 20th century growth patterns of Tucson, and illustrate the evolution of a traditional pre-WWII residential street becoming a major commercial corridor, and the natural extension of the commercial distinct along bisecting north and south streets as the area built out become a major commercial and social hub.
+The Sunshine Mile consists of historic-age resources that generally about Broadway Boulevard to the north and south, between Country Club Road and Euclid Avenue; border Tucson Boulevard .16 miles north and .59 miles south, and extends .2 miles north on the west side of Country Club Road.
+The district boundaries reflect the 20th century growth patterns of Tucson, and illustrate the evolution of a traditional pre-World War II residential street becoming a major commercial corridor, and the natural extension of the commercial distinct along bisecting north and south streets as the area built out become a major commercial and social hub.